Borisvl/bigbash/Readme.md

     ORDER BY sum(rating)/count(*) DESC
     LIMIT 10;

-and save it as ml_test2.sql.
-Executing it leads to a rather long one-liner similar to this one
+Save it as _ml_test2.sql_.
+Executing it leads to a rather long one-liner similar to this:

     (trap "kill 0" SIGINT; export LC_ALL=C;
     awk 'BEGIN{FS=OFS="\t"}NR==FNR{map[$1]=$0; next}{c=map[$1]; if (c) print $0,c; }'